BristolSTA/uobtheatre-web/.github/pull_request_template.md

 These steps are to ensure you correctly make a PR. _Please delete them before submitting the PR!_

-1. For almost all development, you should be targeting `develop` rather than `master`.
-Only releases target `master`!
+1. For almost all development, you should be targeting `develop` rather than `main`.
+Only releases target `main`!
 2. Give your PR a descriptive name, and prefix that name with one of the following options:
    - `fix:` for bug fixes
    - `feat:` for new features